srnelson1/srnelson1.github.io/pages/talks_notes.md

 - {% include link.html href="/assets/notes/ModulesRepsChars.pdf" text="Introduction to Character Theory" %} (07/06/2025)

-	This is a set of notes on Character Theory which I wrote as an advanced undergrad.
+	This is a set of notes on Character Theory which I wrote as an undergrad.

 ---